lars-devel/loxone-arduino-relays/README.md

 I.e. it's "0-0:1" to turn the LED attached to the first relay of the first PCF8574 module on or "1-2:0" to turn the LED attached to the 3rd relay of the 2nd PCF8574 module off.

-By now (February 2026) I just tested it with one PCF8574 module and two LEDs, more to come up soon.
+By now (end of March 2026) I tested it with 8 PCF8574 modules and two LEDs, more to come up soon.